nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 4. storage#saveDatabase is then called on the current `database`, updates the database to contain the new persons added.

 ####Design Considerations
-- Alternative 1 (Current Choice): Make use of the execution of the `AddCommand`
+- Alternative 1 (Current Choice): Make use of the execution of the `AddCommand`.
-  - Pros: Makes use of the Error Handling that the `AddCommand` has
+  - Pros: Makes use of the Error Handling that the `AddCommand` has.
-  - Cons: `BatchAdd` will fail if Add fails
+  - Cons: `BatchAdd` will fail if Add fails.
-- Alternative 2: Own implementation of `BatchAdd` without relying on `AddCommand`
+- Alternative 2: Own implementation of `BatchAdd` without relying on `AddCommand`.
-  - Pros: If Add Fails, BatchAdd can sill work
+  - Pros: If Add Fails, BatchAdd can still work.
-  - Cons: Implementation Heavy
+  - Cons: Implementation Heavy.
 ---

 ## **Documentation, logging, testing, configuration, dev-ops**